eformat/ubiquitous-journey/help.md

 6. uploads the helm chart to nexus helm repository
 7. syncs the argocd application using the updated helm chart

-To support developing and building application Charts in the same namespace, we can use the helm `Release` name to map to our git branch.
+To support multiple branches being built and deployed in the same Namesapces, heml Charts need to be able to run in the same Namespace using helm `Release`.

 For example where `foo` is the release name:
 ```bash
 helm template --name-template=foo ...
 helm install foo ...
 ```
-A real life example of two Releases of the same chart in the same namespace can be tested using:
+A real life example of two Releases of the same chart in the same namespace can be tested using the cli:
 ```bash
 helm template --name-template=foo -f chart/values.yaml chart | oc apply -f- --dry-run --validate
 helm template --name-template=bar -f chart/values.yaml chart | oc apply -f- --dry-run --validate
 ```

-In argocd the release name is specified as:
+In argocd the Release name is specified as:
 ```yaml
   spec:
     helm: